AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Introduction

 In-context learning, as demonstrated by large language models, is very well-studied in Natural Language Processing (NLP).
 In comparison, visual in-context learning is an emerging area.
-Providing visual context has been explored by~\cite{bar}, Painter~\cite{painter} and SegGPT~\cite{seggpt}.
+Providing visual context has been explored by~\cite{bar}, Painter~\cite{painter}, SegGPT~\cite{seggpt} and PromptGIP~\cite{promptgip}.
 They propose elegant solutions that involve unifying the output space of a network to solve multiple computer vision tasks based on visual context.
-The core idea of these frameworks is the usage of masked image modelling to extract context information from the unmasked regions of an image (as detailed in Painter) and subsequently employing in-painting for the desired prediction.
-Although Painter was trained for image restoration tasks using visual in-context learning, we show that it fails to use contextual information effectively for restoration tasks, thereby significantly hindering its performance.
+The core idea of these frameworks is the usage of masked image modelling (MIM) to extract context from the unmasked regions of an image and subsequently employing in-painting for the desired prediction.
+Although Painter was trained for image restoration tasks using visual in-context learning, we show that it fails to use contextual information effectively, hindering its restoration performance.
 We believe this is due to two primary reasons.
-Firstly, the extraction of context information relies solely on the masked image modelling framework, which lacks constraints to ensure retrieval of degradation characteristics from the context images.
-Secondly, the context information is provided only at the input of the encoder network in the form of unmasked tokens.
-Consequently, there is a risk of the context information being suppressed after the initial layers of the network and even becoming negligible at the decoder.
+Firstly, the extraction of context relies solely on the MIM framework, which lacks constraints to ensure retrieval of degradation characteristics from the context images.
+Secondly, providing context only at the encoder's input can suppress contextual information after the initial network layers, making it negligible at the decoder.
+PromptGIP also suffers from the above issues, leading to inferior performance.

 We propose AWRaCLe, a methodology for all-weather (rain, snow and haze) image restoration which elegantly leverages visual in-context learning.
 Our method aims to restore a query image by utilizing additional context (that we call context pair), which comprises of a degraded image and its corresponding clean version (see Fig.~\ref{fig:first}).
-The context requires paired images since without scene consistency, it is challenging to extract degradation-specific information (DSI) which will in-turn hamper restoration performance.
-In order to facilitate the restoration process, the degradation type in the context pair should align with the type of degradation present in the query image.
-During test time, the context pair for a degradation can be chosen from the respective training set, thus requiring only the knowledge of the type of degradation.
+The context requires paired images since without scene consistency, it is challenging to extract DSI which will in-turn hamper restoration performance.
+To facilitate restoration, the degradation type in the context pair should align with that of the query image.
+During test time, the context pair for a degradation can be chosen from the respective training set, thus requiring only the knowledge of the degradation type.